 When executing a digital marketing plan for a business, the professional or the agency need to be careful so they can deliver value to their clients, not only something flashy.
 Views, likes and shares are interesting, but leads that can turn to business are more important.

-This week we talked with Robert Indries, Co-Founder and CEO of X27 Marketing, to know more about their focus on measurable results and their work with all-around marketing work.
+This week us at Website Planet talked with Robert Indries, Co-Founder and CEO of X27 Marketing, to know more about their focus on measurable results and their work with all-around marketing work.

 Please present X27 Marketing to our audience.